-Founded as Interlink Ireland Ltd in 1986, DPD Ireland is part of DPD Group, the parcel delivery network of GeoPost, a holding company owned by Le Groupe La Poste.
+Founded as Interlink Ireland Ltd in 1986 and now trading as DPD Ireland, we are part of DPD Group, the parcel delivery network of GeoPost, a holding company owned by Le Groupe La Poste.
 DPD Ireland provides logistics and parcel delivery services in Ireland.

 DPD Ireland is committed to personal data protection both during our business operations and as part of the services provided.
 This Policy sets out the principles and guidelines we apply to protect your Personal Data.
 It is designed to explain: